 Langley’s public school students get to keep their summer vacations.

-After a couple months of consultation, meetings, and questions, Langley's school board voted to keep the traditional calendar for at least the next three school years.
+After a couple months of consultation, meetings and questions, the Langley School Board voted to keep the traditional calendar for the next three school years.

-"[The extensive consultation] represents a departure from the arrogance of the past," said Tr.
-Megan Dykeman.
+“[Doing such extensive consultation] represents a departure from the arrogance of the past,” said Trustee Megan Dykeman.

-The district got about 200 emails over the proposed calendar changes.
+The district received approximately 200 emails about the proposed calendar changes.

-"Our Facebook page was very active," Hoffman said.
-"Our Twitter feed was active."
+“Our Facebook page was very active,” superintendent Suzanne Hoffman said.
+“Our Twitter feed was active.”

 “We thought that was a good representation,” she said.
 “It provided us with some invaluable feedback.”

-About 76 per cent of people surveyed wanted to keep the existing calendar with a summer break and a two-week spring break.
+Some 76 per cent of people surveyed through the Langley School District calendar proposal consultations say they want the existing calendar with the summer break and a two-week spring break.

-Only 14 per cent favoured Option 2 (a three-week winter break and three-week spring break).
-And Option 3, a year-round schooling idea, only had 10 per cent support.
+Only 14 per cent said they favoured option 2 (a three week winter break and three week spring break).
+And option 3, the year-round schooling idea only had 10 per cent of respondents in favour.

-District administrators were evenly split on the three options.
-Around 60 per cent of district support staff and teachers liked Option 1 (status quo).
+Around 60 per cent of district support staff and teachers liked option one.

 Some trustees think the issue of year-round schooling will come up again in the future for all Langley schools.

-"The truth is that I think we'd like to see some change," commented Tr.
-Rod Ross.
+“The truth is there is some change wanted,” commented Trustee Rod Ross.